danielbodart/portical/README.md

    - `PORTICAL_POLL_INTERVAL`: Interval in seconds for polling and updating rules (default: 15 seconds).

 ### Docker

+To get started it is recommended to run Portical with the `update` command to check it can either autodiscover your internet gateway or you can specify the root URL.
+Auto discovery is the default behaviour but can be very slow, so it may be more practical to specify the root URL.

 #### Run Once with Autodiscovery (for testing)